STANDARD TERMS AND CONDITIONS FOR END USER ORGANIZATION MEMBERSHIP

 B. End User Membership Restrictions

-- The Customer agrees that the Customer may not sell or resell any CIS SecureSuite Product or distribute any CIS SecureSuite Product outside of Customer’s organization.
+1. Customer may not sell or resell any CIS SecureSuite Product or distribute any CIS SecureSuite Product outside of Customer’s organization.

-- Customer may engage a third party contractor or consultant (“Third Party”) to assist in the installation, downloading and use of the CIS SecureSuite Products; provided that such Third Party shall access the CIS SecureSuite Products solely in connection with its contractual performance of duties for Customer and shall not retain any of the CIS SecureSuite Products for use other than for assisting the Customer named herein.
+3. Customer may engage a third-party contractor or consultant (“Third Party”) to assist in the installation, downloading and use of the CIS SecureSuite Products; provided that such Third Party shall access the CIS SecureSuite Products solely in connection with its contractual performance of duties for Customer and shall not retain any of the CIS SecureSuite Products for use other than for assisting Customer named herein.
 Customer shall take reasonable steps to ensure that such Third Party’s use of the CIS SecureSuite Products is limited as described herein.
 Such Third Party shall access the CIS SecureSuite Products in the same manner and method as Customer.

 III.
 Membership Fees.